DANA BRIDGES, Technical Director

 A lover of Broadway musicals, Jennifer joined her husband Mark in the production of The Little Mermaid Jr., assisting with logistics and costumes.
 She grew up participating in community theatre starting at the age of 6, and continued through her college years.
 Although she loved being on stage then, her preference is to be behind the scenes ensuring that each production runs smoothly.
 She is an occupational therapist, and working with children is her passion.
 She and Mark reside in Rawlings, Maryland, with their two sons and two dogs.
 Among her favorite shows are If/Then, Wicked, Miss Saigon, and Rent, and she may be Idina Menzel's biggest fan.

 MARK ASHBY, Director

 A veteran of the western Maryland theatre scene, Mark has appeared as an actor in productions such as The Odd Couple (Felix Unger), A Christmas Carol (Bob Cratchit), and Jesus Christ Superstar (Pontius Pilate).
 He has written and performed with the comedy troupe Those Guys, who staged his full-length play How to Make a Baby in September 2012.
 He's also a professional audiobook narrator with nearly 100 titles available through Audible.com.
-He has directed shows for Apple Alley Players such as The Addams Family and The Wedding Singer.
-He is an unashamed fan of progressive rock music and hosts a podcast, Progtopia, which features interviews with (sometimes famous) musicians.
+He has directed shows for Apple Alley Players (The Addams Family and The Wedding Singer) and Potomac State College Theatre (The Little Mermaid and High School Musical).